64kramsystem/personal_notes/rust.md

   V6(String),
 }

-// Enums can be associated to values.
+// Enums can have particular internal representations, and can be associated to values.
-// `repr(u8)` forces the compiler to use 8-bits for each variant, but it's not necessary for assigning values.
+// `repr(u<N>)` forces the compiler to use N bits for each variant, but it's not necessary for assigning
+// values; there are interesting representations (see https://doc.rust-lang.org/nomicon/other-reprs.html).
 //
 #[repr(u8)]
 enum Color {